lin-zhao-resoLve/Deep-Symmetric-Network-Enhancement/README.md

 ```

 ## The pretrained model
-The pre-trained models for the two datasets are in codes/pretrained_model
+The pre-trained model for the FiveK dataset is in codes/pretrained_model